bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `REMMAC` removes macro nam from the macro table.
 The macro will be removed from RNMR and cannot be used without being reloaded, but unlike `DLTMAC` the macro file will not be deleted.
+## REMPPS
+Remove pulse programmer symbols

+Category: Pulse Program

+Format : `REMPPS` typ first last

+Defaults: temp temp <first>

+Description:
+`REMPPS` removes all pulse programmer symbols of a specified type that alphabetically fall between first and last inclusive.
+If typ or first is not specified RNMR will prompt for it with a default of temp.
+If last is not specified RNMR will not prompt for it and will remove only a pulse programmer symbol whose name exactly matches first.
 ## RGPIB
 Read string from GPIB device